Nagios Troubleshooting Guide

 'command_file' => '/var/lib/nagios3/rw/nagios.cmd', # External commands file

-Lastly, it could be an issue related to the command file's permissions, in which case you will need to check to see what user ID is running the script, and ensure it has write permission to the command file.
+There could also be an issue related to the command file's permissions, in which case you will need to check to see what user ID is running the script, and ensure it has write permission to the command file.